ansys/pyaedt-toolkits-antenna/CONTRIBUTING.md

 # Contributing

-We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyAEDT Antenna Toolkit code repository.
-It is important to note that while the PyAEDT Antenna Toolkit software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software
+We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyAEDT antenna toolkit code repository.
+It is important to note that while the PyAEDT antenna toolkit software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software